-Links continue to be maintained with donors, including DFID, the World Bank, the African Development Bank, the International Development Research Centre and with senior government officials and the development community to identify opportunities for project work.
+Links continue to be maintained with donors, including DFID, the World Bank and the African Development Bank and with senior government officials and the development community to identify opportunities for project work.
 Increasingly, the Trust seeks to work with partners both for project and programme delivery and to secure new grants and funding.
 A number of agreements with partners have been signed in this financial year.